open-mmlab/mmsegmentation/docs/en/user_guides/4_train_test.md

 - `--work-dir ${WORK_DIR}`: Override the working directory.
 - `--amp`: Use auto mixed precision training.
 - `--resume ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.
+If not specify, try to auto resume from the latest checkpoint in the work directory.
 - `--cfg-options ${OVERRIDE_CONFIGS}`: Override some settings in the used config, the key-value pair in xxx=yyy format will be merged into config file.
   For example, '--cfg-option model.encoder.in_channels=6'.
 Please see this [guide](./1_config.md#Modify-config-through-script-arguments) for more details.
   Below is the optional arguments for multi-gpu test:
 - `--launcher`: Items for distributed job initialization launcher.
 Allowed choices are `none`, `pytorch`, `slurm`, `mpi`.
 Especially, if set to none, it will test in a non-distributed mode.
 - `--local_rank`: ID for local rank.
 If not specified, it will be set to 0.

 **Note**:
 Difference between `--resume` and `load-from`:
 `--resume` loads both the model weights and optimizer status, and the iteration is also inherited from the specified checkpoint.
 It is usually used for resuming the training process that is interrupted accidentally.

 `load-from` only loads the model weights and the training iteration starts from 0.
 It is usually used for fine-tuning.